- 4 minutes to read

 You can access these shapes in the gauge Preset Manager.

 You can create a Circular Gauge control either at design time within Visual Studio or programmatically at runtime.
-The following examples demonstrate how this can be done.
+The following examples demonstrate how it can be done:

 Circular Gauge Elements

 This section provides a brief overview of base gauge elements, as well as lists their main properties.